XYTong/interjector/README.md

 1. Run `npm run build`.
 1. Enter the `./dist` directory and run `node server.js`.

-You will need configure it according to the next chapter.
+You will need to configure it according to the next chapter.

 ## Configuration